 In order to be considered as a ‘Liveurope supported’ performance, the artists need to have fulfilled a number of criteria.
 Firstly, the artists must be based on the European continent, must have proven a dedication and aspiration for an international music career, but may not have been professionally active for over 5 years.

 Moreover, the artists in question must have published at most 3 professional studio albums, but must have provided a valid demonstration of a professional entourage.
 To be eligible in the Liveurope mechanism, the artist in question must be from a country other than the one where the venue is established.

 How is the platform organised?

-The Liveurope platform is coordinated by Ancienne Belgique, and it is supervised by a "Steering Committee", composed of 3 platform members, which role is to monitor the activities carried out by the members.
+The Liveurope platform is coordinated by Ancienne Belgique, and it is supervised by a "Steering Committee", composed of 3 platform members, whose role is to monitor the activities carried out by the members.
+Current

 Currently, Liveurope’s steering committee members are: Blå (NO), Palác Akropolis (CZ) and Musicbox (PT).

 Liveurope platform aim is to keep expanding to include more concert halls across Europe, and become the defining quality label for European concert venues.

 The aim of the Creative Europe programme of the European Union is to support European cultural, creative, and audio-visual sectors.
 Liveurope, being one of the first initiatives co-financed by this programme, has the responsibility of bringing new artists and music to new audiences across European borders, supporting emerging musicians in their artistic career.

 What is ‘Above 55°’?

 Above 55° is a music project that allowed the Nordic countries to become the first regional cluster within the Liveurope framework.
 Supported by the Nordic Culture Fund within the scope of the Puls initiative, it aims to increase the visibility and booking opportunities of up-and-coming Nordic talent across Europe.